Stackclash/5e-vault/6. Resources/Books/Hamunds Harvesting Handbook Volume Ii/3 Chapter-2 How To Harvest.md

 >
 > The thing we've all bought this book to learn: harvesting!
 Here you will learn the most noble of traditions, dating back to our roots as hunter-gatherers.
 Read this section well and commit it to memory, for harvesting is the true meat of this book (pardon the pun).

 In order to harvest a creature, a character must make a Dexterity ability check using the same skill proficiency as listed in the above appraising table.
-For example, a character attempting a harvest check on an Aberration would receive a bonus equal to their Dexterity Modifier and their Proficiency in Arcana (if they have any).
+For example, a character attempting a harvest check on an Aberration would receive a bonus equal to their Dexterity Modifier and their Proficiency in [[/5.
+Mechanics/Rules/Skills.md#Arcana\|Arcana]] (if they have any).

 This check reflects a character's ability to not only properly remove the intended item without damaging it, it also involves any ancillary requirements of the harvest such as proper preservation and storage techniques.